How to Set Goals: New Year Edition

 "How do I start therapy?”
 "How do I find the right therapist?"
 "Isn't that what friends are for?"

-Winter can be a challenging time of year for some adults who experience depression (or other mood disorders), and alternatively, winter may be a beloved season among other adults!
+Winter can be a challenging time of year for some adults who experience depression (or other mood disorders), and alternatively, winter may be a beloved season for others.
 People who notice changes in their mental health in the fall-winter are not failures; there are notable influences on mental health this time of year.
+This blog reviews signs of worsening mental health and mental health promotion activities.